Editor’s note: This deal was supposed to go through March 24, 2017, but Wells Fargo discontinued it early.

 Wells Fargo really wants your business, and it’s willing to pay you $250 for it.

-The third-largest bank in the U.S. is offering new customers $250 when they open a new Wells Fargo checking account and make either 10 debit card purchases or $500 in direct deposits.
+The third-largest bank in the U.S. is offering new customers $250 (deal expired) when they open a new Wells Fargo checking account and make 10 debit card purchases or payments (no, ATM withdrawals don’t count). .

 The deal appears to be fairly simple and straightforward, although there are some details you should be aware of.